Last Updated: October 25, 2024

 Military Career

 After leaving high school, Williams enlisted in the Marine Corps in 1974.
 He then attended the Naval Academy Preparatory School and completed a four-year officer training program at the US Naval Academy, graduating in 1980 with a degree in general engineering.
 He also graduated with a minor in security affairs.
 Montel subsequently completed the Naval Cryptologic Officer training program and spent 18 months in Guam as a cryptologic officer.
-Eventually, he left the Navy having achieved the rank of Lieutenant Commander.
+Eventually, he left the Navy, having achieved the rank of Lieutenant Commander.
 He also won the Meritorious Service Medal, the Navy Commendation Medal, and the Navy Achievement Medal.

 Entertainment Career

 In 1991, Williams began hosting "The Montel Williams Show."
-Five years later, he had won a Daytime Emmy Award for Outstanding Talk Show.
+Five years later, he won a Daytime Emmy Award for Outstanding Talk Show.
 The show reached its peak ratings in the 1996-97 season, and he was nominated for several awards throughout the rest of its run.
 In 2008, Variety decided to end "The Montel Williams Show."
 There were widespread rumors that the show had been canceled because Williams had publicly criticized mainstream media's obsession over Hollywood stars, as Montel had expressed a desire to cover the achievements of military personnel instead.
 Montel also faced widespread criticism for allowing a so-called psychic called Sylvia Browne to appear on his show on numerous occasions.

 Aside from hosting his talk shows, Williams has appeared in several projects as an actor.
-He played a Navy SEAL in three episodes of "JAG," and appeared in the TV series "Matt Waters."
-Montel also appeared in the film "The Peacekeeper" and in the soap opera "All My Children."
+He played a Navy SEAL in three episodes of "JAG" and appeared in the TV series "Matt Waters."
+Montel also appeared in the film "The Peacekeeper" and the soap opera "All My Children."
 In addition, Williams is known for her appearances in shows like "The New Adventures of Robin Hood and "Guiding Light."
 Montel Williams has also hosted other shows besides "The Montel Williams Show."
 In 2004, he began hosting "American Reality."

 Mark Wilson/Getty Images